What does a real estate attorney do?

 Whether mandated or not, however, a real estate lawyer can be an invaluable ally, particularly for the buyer, says Shavon Jones, an attorney based in Miami.

 “There are many risks involved with forgoing the services of a real estate attorney,” Jones says.
 “I’ve had people come to me when deals fall through, fighting over the deposit money or who’s going to pay for a leaky roof or crack in the foundation.
 I’ve had sellers receive better offers and look for ways to back out of the agreement they signed with the current buyer, too.”

-When hiring an attorney, be clear about what you want you them to do (for example, help you draft an offer), and ensure you understand what their caseload is like with respect to handling yours in a timely manner, and how and what they bill for.
+When hiring an attorney, be clear about exactly what you want them to do (for example, help you draft an offer).
+Also, ensure you understand what their caseload is like with respect to handling yours in a timely manner, how they bill and what they bill for.

 How much does a real estate attorney cost?

-In the Atlanta market Ailion serves, the attorney’s fee ranges from $550 to $1,150 for a standard closing.
+In the Atlanta market Ailion serves, an attorney’s fee typically ranges from $550 to $1,150 for a standard closing.
 If the transaction involves complicated title issues, that fee can increase to $195 to $595 per hour.